 - Make your bagels more or less chewy to suit your taste by boiling them for a shorter or longer amount of time.
 Boiling for less time will create a less chewy crust.
 Boiling for longer will create a chewier crust.
 I like to boil mine for about 30 seconds on each side for a thinner crust.

-What is the float test?
+What is "passing the float test"?

 If the bagels float: This indicates that the dough has risen enough and the bagels will be light and airy once they're baked.
 Go ahead and boil and bake the bagels as directed!

 If the bagels do not float: This indicates that the dough is too dense.
 If you boil and bake them now, your final bagels will be too dense and chewy.
 Cover the unboiled bagels with a clean kitchen towel again, and let sit for 10 more minutes to let the dough rise more.
-Then, try the float test again.
+Then, try again.

 What is sourdough discard?